 Going abroad on holiday is often an event that is looked forward to for the entire year.
 Jetting off to far warmer, sunnier climes is a real treat, and pretty easy to do if you’re a young couple with a lot of free time and disposable income.
 Once you become a parent however, things get a little more difficult.
 Even if you can rustle up enough dough to go away, travelling with the kids can be a real headache, fraught with all manner of difficulties.
-With this in mind, we thought we’d offer a few tips to help you have a wonderful holiday with your children.
+For single parents, this can be even more difficult due to having to handle all the responsibilities by yourself.
+With this in mind, we thought we’d offer a few tips to help you have a wonderful holiday with your children – whether you travel as a single parent or a two parent family.

 Choose your destination carefully.
 Spain, Greece and the Greek Islands, Portugal and the Canaries offer shortish flights, lovely sunshine and are family friendly.
 Make sure there is plenty for the whole family to do and try not to limit this to just pools and beaches, look for culture and heritage to do.